rust-lang/rustc-perf/collector/README.md

   a `msout` prefix.
 Those files can be processed with `ms_print` or viewed with `massif-visualizer`; the latter is recommended, though it sometimes fails to read output files that `ms_print` can handle.

-The other parameters are the same as for the `bench_local` subcommand.

 ## @bors try builds